The European Parliament replaced Google with Qwant for search. Could Mistral be next for AI?

 When Le Chat launched on mobile in February 2025, it reached 1 million downloads in two weeks, becoming the most downloaded free app in France’s App Store at the time.

 But this initial success was not only due to the product itself.
-It was also supported within the political and economic context.
+It also arrived at a moment when European governments were becoming much more concerned about dependence on foreign AI providers.

 On the political side, the French government, particularly President Emmanuel Macron, has provided heavy support for Mistral AI: